confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 The `confluentinc/cp-server-connect-operator <https://hub.docker.com/r/confluentinc/cp-server-connect-operator>`__ image is used as the Base image upon which the ``confluent-hub`` client is used to install the custom connector.
 See the documentation on `confluent-hub client <https://docs.confluent.io/current/connect/managing/confluent-hub/client.html>`__ for details for `installing from Confluent Hub <https://docs.confluent.io/current/connect/managing/confluent-hub/client.html#installing-components-with-c-hub-client>`__ or from a `local archive <https://docs.confluent.io/current/connect/managing/confluent-hub/command-reference/confluent-hub-install.html#confluent-hub-client-install>`__.

-Once the Docker image is built with your custom archive installed, your Kubernetes engine will need to be able to pull this image from a Registry to the Pods.
+Once the Docker image is built with your custom archive installed, Kubernetes will need to be able to pull this image from a Docker Registry to create the Pods.
 The demonstration accomplishes this by publishing the image to `Docker Hub <https://hub.docker.com/r/cnfldemos/cp-server-connect-operator-with-datagen>`__.

 Finally your Operator Helm values will need to be updated to pull the custom images for your Pods.
 This demo accomplishes this by overriding the ``connect`` image repository like so: